js-csp/js-csp/doc/basic.md

 - `csp.CLOSED`: Returned when taking from a closed channel.
 Cannot be put on a channel.
 Equal `null` for now.
 - `csp.DEFAULT`: If an `alts` returns immediately when no operation is ready, the key `channel` of the result holds this value instead of a channel.
+- `csp.NO_VALUE`: Returned when using `poll` on a channel that is either closed or has no values to take right away.